The Eras Era

 Further information: RED (Taylor’s Version)

 Following the overwhelming success of Fearless (Taylor’s Version), Taylor realized that her fears about the re-recordings being “an embarrassing project” were unfounded.
-Her fans didn’t just support the endeavor, they embraced it wholeheartedly.
-Buoyed by that enthusiasm, she decided to invest even more time, resources, and creative energy into the releases to come.
+She poured even more time, resources, and creative energy into the releases to come.
+While spending much of spring and summer in Northern Ireland and Croatia, accompanying her then-partner Joe Alwyn while he filmed the television series Conversations With Friends, she recorded her next re-recordings remotely, balancing studio work with life on the road.

 «At the time I was honestly really sad.
 Cause I'd actually gone through the stuff that I had sung about.
 But this time, I've got sunglasses on and a mojito and just, like, it's chill this time.
 It's really nice to be able to put this album out and not be sad.
 And not be, like, taking breaks in between interviews to cry.
 I'm telling you, it's much better this way.»